 Investing in solar has its challenges.
-It is a highly cyclical industry because although the demand drivers are structural the industry is susceptible to periods of over-capacity.
-In addition, large parts of the value chain are also commoditised.
-Despite these pitfalls, we are taking a fresh look at the industry based on these new insights to see if we can indentify parts of the value chain, and in particular companies, which may become less characterized by these factors over time.
-We will be visiting a number of solar related companies during our forthcoming trip to Taiwan.
-We look forward to being able to provide more updates on our finding in the final quarterly of the year.
+It is a highly cyclical industry because although the demand drivers are structural the industry is susceptible to periods of over capacity.
+In addition, large parts of the value chain are also "commoditized".
+Despite these pitfalls, we are taking a fresh look at the industry based on these new insights to see if we can indentify parts of the value chain, and in particular, companies, which may become less characterized by these factors over time.
+Companies with a strong competitive position in the energy storage market, however, are easier to find.
+To this end we have recently bought LG Chemical in South Korea for the Prusik Asia Fund.
+While LG Chemical is more geared into the electric vehicle market than the energy storage market at present (more on electric vehicles and LG Chemical below), the blue sky investment case for LG Chemical would be that the company wins a large contract with Tesla to supply its Powerwall battery.